 The doctoral degree has a minimum 60 credit hour requirement.
 The core curriculum is 36 credit hours.
 Additionally, the program requires 12-15 elective credit hours, 3-6 internship credit hours, and 6 dissertation credit hours.
-To accommodate our working students, the 36 core curriculum credit hours are offered one afternoon and evening per week for two academic years including summer sessions.
-The remaining hours are completed on an individual basis.
-For an overview of the doctoral curriculum, see the current Graduate Bulletin.
+For students entering the program with an EdS, up to 30 credits may be waived toward the doctoral required 60 credit courses hours.
+For students entering with a Master's degree, the full 60 credit hours are required.